Other Legal Resources

 How do I find a pro bono lawyer?

 Pro bono means a lawyer is taking on a case for free.
-The majority of pro bono lawyers in Minnesota work through established free legal programs like the Volunteer Lawyers Network, Volunteer Attorney Program, and other smaller projects coordinated by legal services offices.
+The majority of pro bono lawyers in Minnesota work through established free legal programs like the Volunteer Lawyers Network or through pro bono programs run by legal services offices.
 Generally, you must have your case screened by a free legal services agency who will determine that your case is the right type of case for a pro bono lawyer and that your income is below a certain level.
 The agencies help train and support the pro bono lawyers to make sure clients get the best possible help.

 Although some lawyers may independently decide to accept a client who calls them on a pro bono basis, this is much less common.
 To find programs that provide pro bono legal services, visit our partner site, LawHelpMN.org.